sholladay/build-data/README.md

 Type: `string`<br>
 Default: `process.cwd()`

-The parent directory of the build root.
+Parent directory of the build root.

 ##### branch

 Type: `string`

-Use the given branch name, instead of asking git.
+A git branch name, can be provided to improve performance or override git.

 ##### version

 Type: `string`

-Use the given version, instead of asking [build-version](https://github.com/sholladay/build-version).

-### buildData.latest(option)

-Same as `buildData()`, except the `branch` defaults to the most recently built branch and `version` defaults to the most recently built version of the branch.
+A [build version](https://github.com/sholladay/build-version), can be provided to improve performance or use a specific version.

 ## Related